-31 Housing
+1 Housing

-- Table 3.12-1 provides existing (2010) and projected future (2040) housing unit numbers.
-Consistent - 33 with the expectations for population growth, the greatest increase in occupied housing units is
+2 Table 3.12-1 provides existing (2010) and projected future (2040) housing unit numbers.
+Consistent

+3 with the expectations for population growth, the greatest increase in occupied housing units is

-- 1 expected to occur in Santa Clara County (approximately 36 percent).
-Santa Clara County possesses - 2 the largest amount of available space for housing development of the three counties where the - Proposed Project would be located.
-San Francisco County and San Mateo County are projected to - experience approximately 29 percent and 23 percent increases in occupied housing units by 2040, - 5 respectively.
+4 expected to occur in Santa Clara County (approximately 36 percent).
+Santa Clara County possesses

+- the largest amount of available space for housing development of the three counties where the Proposed Project would be located.
+San Francisco County and San Mateo County are projected to - reprised Project would be located.
+San Francisco County and San Mateo County are projected to experience approximately 29 percent and 23 percent increases in occupied housing units by 2040, - 8 respectively.

-Employment
+9 Employment

-- 7 Table 3.12-1 provides existing (2010) and projected future (2040) employment numbers.
-The - 8 greatest increase in employment between 2010 and 2040 is also anticipated to occur in Santa Clara - 9 County, with an approximate increase of 40 percent in total jobs.
-San Francisco County and San - Mateo County are both projected to experience an approximately 34 percent increase in total jobs - 11 by 2040.
+10 Table 3.12-1 provides existing (2010) and projected future (2040) employment numbers.
+The

+- 11 greatest increase in employment between 2010 and 2040 is also anticipated to occur in Santa Clara - County, with an approximate increase of 40 percent in total jobs.
+San Francisco County and San Mateo County are both projected to experience an approximately 34 percent increase in total jobs - Mateo County are both projected to experience an approximately 34 percent increase in total jobs - 14 by 2040.

-12 3.12.2 Impact Analysis
+15 3.12.2 Impact Analysis

-13 3.12.2.1 Methods for Analysis
+16 3.12.2.1 Methods for Analysis

-- 14 Demographic characteristics of the Caltrain corridor were derived from the 2010 U.S. Census - 15 (Metropolitan Transportation Commission and the Association of Bay Area Governments 2010) and - the ABAG Projections 2013: Forecasts for the San Francisco Bay Area to the Year 2040.
+17 Demographic characteristics of the Caltrain corridor were derived from the 2010 U.S. Census

+- 18 (Metropolitan Transportation Commission and the Association of Bay Area Governments 2010) and - 19 the ABAG Projections 2013: Forecasts for the San Francisco Bay Area to the Year 2040.

-17 3.12.2.2 Thresholds of Significance
+20 3.12.2.2 Thresholds of Significance

-- In accordance with Appendix G of the State CEQA Guidelines, the Proposed Project would be considered to have a significant effect if it would result in any of the conditions listed below. - Induce substantial population growth in an area, either directly (e.g., by proposing new homes and businesses) or indirectly (e.g., through extension of roads or other infrastructure). - Displace a substantial number of existing housing units, necessitating the construction of replacement housing elsewhere. - Displace a substantial number of people, necessitating the construction of replacement housing elsewhere.
+In accordance with Appendix G of the State CEQA Guidelines, the Proposed Project would be considered to have a significant effect if it would result in any of the conditions listed below.

+- Induce substantial population growth in an area, either directly (e.g., by proposing new homes and businesses) or indirectly (e.g., through extension of roads or other infrastructure). - Displace a substantial number of existing housing units, necessitating the construction of replacement housing elsewhere. - Displace a substantial number of people, necessitating the construction of replacement housing elsewhere.

-3.12.2.3 Impacts and Mitigation Measures
+29 3.12.2.3 Impacts and Mitigation Measures